KxSystems/analyst-training/kxscm/module/B.Section.IDE/file/FindingHelp.md

 - Right click to bring context menu options
 - Menus at the top provide hotkeys
-- Help > Analyst Function Reference for public Analyst libraries
+- Help > Function Reference for public libraries